 All tournament selectins were Terry DeMoss, Curtis Jackson, Randy Mansell, Kelly Way, and Mike Wilson.

-Other team members are Dave Brown, Wayne Darling, Bill Haas, Tony Hartz, Kenny Holtz, and Harold Kilgore.
+Other team members are Dave Brown, Wayne Darling, Bill Haas, Tony Hartz, Kenny Holtz, Larry Kidd, and Harold Kilgore.

 The Boise Senior Softball Association promotes softball for men 50 and over.
 The Association sponsors three leagues in partnership with the City of Boise's Parks and Recreation Department.
 The Association is open to senior players from the entire Treasure Valley.